 According to some experts on the ketogenic diet, nutritional ketosis is defined as blood ketones ranging from 0.5–3.0 mmol/L.

-A test kit also costs around $30–$40, and then an additional $5 per test.
+What’s more, a test kit costs around $30–$40, plus an additional $5 per test.
 For this reason, most people will just perform one test per week or every other week.
 If you would like to try testing your ketones, Amazon has a good selection available.

 Summary Testing blood ketone levels with a monitor is the most accurate way to determine whether you’re in ketosis.

 Another way to measure blood ketone levels is a breath analyzer.

 The use of acetone breath analyzers has been shown to be fairly accurate, though less accurate than the blood monitor method.

 Another good technique is to measure the presence of ketones in your urine on a daily basis with special indicator strips.

 These also measure ketone excretion through the urine and can be a quick and cheap method to assess your ketone levels each day.
 However, they’re not considered very reliable.

 Summary You can measure your ketone levels with a breath analyzer or urine strips.
-However, they are not as accurate as a blood monitor.
+However, they’re not as accurate as a blood monitor.

 Many people report decreased hunger while following a ketogenic diet.

 The reasons why this happens are still being investigated.

 The ketones themselves may also affect your brain to reduce appetite (13).

 Summary A ketogenic diet can significantly reduce appetite and hunger.
 If you feel full and don't need to eat as often as before, then you may be in ketosis.